-In July 2017, the Company entered into an ATM sales agreement under which the Company may offer and sell up to 20.0 million shares of its common stock, from time to time, to or through its sales agents and may enter into separate forward sales agreements to or through its forward purchasers.
+In July 2017, the Company entered into an ATM sales agreement under which the Company may offer and sell up to 20.0 million shares of its common stock, from time to time, to or through its sales agreement and may enter into separate forward sales agreements to or through its forward purchasers.
 Upon entering into the ATM sales agreement, the Company simultaneously terminated the sales agreement for its prior at-the-market equity offering program, which was entered into in April 2017, which replaced the prior at-the-market equity offering program entered into in April 2012.
-During the year ended December 31, 2019, the Company sold 7.0 million shares of common stock through its ATM program for aggregate gross proceeds of approximately \$316.5 million at a weighted average price per share of \$45.29.
-Aggregate net proceeds from such sales, after deducting related expenses, including commissions paid to the sales agents of approximately \$4.0 million, were approximately \$312.3 million, which were primarily used to fund the Company's recent acquisitions.
-As of December 31, 2019, we had 11.7 million shares of common stock available for future issuance under the ATM program.
+During the year ended December 31, 2020, the Company did not sell any shares of common stock through its ATM program, other than the forward sales described below.
+As of December 31, 2020, we had 9.6 million shares of common stock available for future issuance under the ATM program.